slarmoo/.github/profile/instructionTopics.md

 ⁉️ - JS has been moved here, but needs to use React for examples

+⁉️ - Add prerequisite instruction topics to the beginning of each deliverable

 - [JavaScript Console](javascript/console/console.md)
 - [Types, operators, conditionals, and loops](javascript/typeConstruct/typeConstruct.md)
 - [String](javascript/string/string.md)